zackosowski/CSVault/Articles/Git and GitHub.md

 ---
 #### Repository

 A Repository is storage location for your project files and their version history.
 Repositories can be local (on your computer) or remote (on GitHub).
-A repository is essentially just a [[Computer File Systems|folder]].
+A repository is essentially just a [[Computer File Systems#Components of a File System|folder]].

 ---
 #### Commands

 - **Clone:** Creating a copy of a remote repository on your local computer.
-This allows you to work on the project offline.
+This allows you to work on the project offline.</br></br>

 - **Pull:** Downloading changes from a remote repository to your local repository.
-This ensures your local copy is up to date with the remote version.
+This ensures your local copy is up to date with the remote version.</br></br>

 - **Commit:** A snapshot of your project's files at a specific point in time.
-Each commit has a unique ID and usually includes a message describing the changes.
+Each commit has a unique ID and usually includes a message describing the changes.</br></br>

 - **Push:** Uploading your local changes to a remote repository.
 This updates the remote repository with your latest commits.

 ---
 ### Why Use Git and GitHub?

-- **Collaboration:** Multiple developers can work on a project simultaneously without conflicts.
+- **Collaboration:** Multiple developers can work on a project simultaneously without conflicts.</br></br>
-- **Version Control:** Easily track and revert changes to your code.
+- **Version Control:** Easily track and revert changes to your code.</br></br>
-- **Backup:** Your code is safely stored and can be accessed from anywhere.
+- **Backup:** Your code is safely stored and can be accessed from anywhere.</br></br>
 - **Community:** GitHub is a vast community where developers share and contribute to open-source projects.

 ---